 Interest - The favorable impact of interest was due primarily to our ongoing efforts to optimize our capital structure following the passage of the Tax Cuts and Jobs Act.
-This included the decision to use existing cash to repay \$2.5 billion and \$3.0 billion of long-term debt that matured in 2018 and in the first six months of 2019, respectively.
+This included the decision to use existing cash to repay \$2.5 billion and \$3.0 billion of long-term debt that matured in 2018 and in the first nine months of 2019, respectively.

-Operations - The increase in diluted EPS of \$0.20 from our operations in the table above was due primarily to the following segments:
+Operations - The increase in diluted EPS of \$0.18 from our operations in the table above was due primarily to the following segments:

-- European Union: Favorable volume/mix and favorable pricing, partially offset by higher marketing, administration and research costs and higher manufacturing costs; - South & Southeast Asia: Favorable pricing and favorable volume/mix, partially offset by higher marketing, administration and research costs and higher manufacturing costs; - Middle East & Africa: Favorable pricing and lower manufacturing costs, partially offset by unfavorable volume/mix; - East Asia & Australia: Favorable pricing, lower manufacturing costs and lower marketing, administration and research costs, partially offset by unfavorable volume/mix; and - Eastern Europe: Favorable pricing and favorable volume/mix, partially offset by higher marketing, administration and research costs and higher manufacturing costs;
+- European Union: Favorable volume/mix and favorable pricing, partially offset by higher marketing, administration and research costs and higher manufacturing costs; - South & Southeast Asia: Favorable pricing, partially offset by higher marketing, administration and research costs, and unfavorable volume/mix; - Middle East & Africa: Favorable pricing and lower manufacturing costs, partially offset by unfavorable volume/mix; and - East Asia & Australia: Favorable pricing and lower manufacturing costs, partially offset by unfavorable volume/mix and higher marketing, administration and research costs;